 - Prague Castle (Prazsky hrad) – great views of the city on the way up

-But there are also many smaller local Christmas markets around the city that you should visit if you look for more authentic (and less touristy) experience, for example:
+But there are also many smaller local Christmas markets spread around the city that are great for a more authentic (and less touristy) experience, for example:

 - Peace Square (Namesti Miru) – usually the first market of the season, located in the Vinohrady district just off the ‘Namesti Miru’ metro station